 A Windows To Go workspace consists of the Windows 8 operating system on a USB drive as well as all the files, folders, and apps that were copied over when the workspace was created.

 It’s important that you shut down your Windows To Go workspace completely before you remove the USB drive that contains it; otherwise, you could lose data or damage the operating system.
-If you do remove the drive by mistake, reinsert it immediately and wait for Windows To Go to finish shutting down.
+If you do remove the drive by mistake, reinsert it immediately, and wait for Windows To Go to finish shutting down.

-A Windows image file (with a .wim extension) contains the operating system, applications and files of the PC.
+A Windows image file (with a .wim extension) contains the operating system, apps, and files of the PC.
 When you create a Windows To Go workspace, you’ll need to choose an image file.
 Most of the time, Windows To Go will find the image file, but if it doesn’t, ask your system administrator for help.

 To help make sure that the Windows To Go workspace you create works as it should, we recommend only using devices that display the Designed for Windows